- categoryHuman Resources Software

 For example, Blackboard has a built-in video conferencing feature for its mobile application that Canvas doesn’t have.
 Canvas has an extensive list of possible integrations that can be added into the mobile app through a web conferencing integration.

 Ultimately, you can also request a demo of both LMS software solutions to determine which option you should choose.
-If you want more HR software options, use our Product Selection Tool.
+If you want more HR software options, use our HR Software Buyers Guide.